 Colors that stick out from the rest of the page your ad is on while staying uniform throughout your ad look professional and eye-catching.
+Use buy buttons to highlight your CTAs.
 Have very clean, straight lines to mark spaces within your border.
 The border itself can be wavy or wild since you do need to stand out, but keep the portions people will be reading free of stray squiggly lines.

 A cluttered, crazy promotion is difficult to read and understand for many customers.
 In this day and age, no one has time to stop and figure out what your site, page, or ad is trying to say.
 A million other ads that are easier to read are right next to the crazy one, so that is what your customer will go for.